Varshinie13/SQL-Project_-AI_Job_Market_Trends---2022--2026/README.md

 Data Connection: Loaded the CSV into Tableau Public as a live text file connection.

-Calculated Fields & Bins: * Created Salary Bins ($20k intervals) to analyze pay distribution.
+Calculated Fields & Bins: * Created Average Salary Bins ($20k intervals) to analyze pay distribution.

-Developed a Metric Switcher using Parameters to toggle between "Average Salary" and "Job Count."
+Developed a Metric Switcher using Parameters to toggle between "Average Salary Metric" and "Job Count."

 Implemented a Skill Filter with an "All" option for deep-dive analysis.

 📈 Interactive Dashboard: